Tunchi52/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #created a script that displays content of a file given.
 #created a script that displays content of mutiple files.
 #created a script that prints the last 10 lines of a file.
+#created a script that prints first 10 lines of a file.